kajamiko/ridiculous_riddle/README.md

 - templates used, however not straightforward in flask without installing some libraries, was checked by testing 'response.data' (asserting some strings typical to the exected template)
 - following changes in files, when expected ('leaderboard' view)

-However, after adding session to avoid cheating on scoring, my automated tests are not working anymore, probably due to bad configuring.
+However, after adding session to avoid cheating on scoring, my automated tests for some views are not working anymore, probably due to bad configuring.
 I could not find solution for this problem.
 For all views accessing session, I can only provide manual tests scenarios.
 Therefore, I kept all the working code with no session functionality and with a full test file, on 'older_tested' branch.
 All the automated tests can only be run on this branch.